Jane Manning James

+Jane Elizabeth Manning James (1822 – April 16, 1908), fondly known as "Aunt Jane", was an early African-American member of The Church of Jesus Christ of Latter-day Saints (LDS Church) and traveled to Utah as a pioneer.
+She lived with Joseph Smith and his family for a time in Nauvoo, Illinois.
+She traveled with her family to Utah, spending the winter of 1846–1847 at Winter Quarters, and was among the first of the pioneers to enter the Salt Lake Valley in 1847.
+As a black woman, Jane was not allowed to enter the temple during her lifetime and petitioned the First Presidency of the church multiple times to be endowed and sealed.
+As a result of her requests she was adopted as a servant into the family of Joseph Smith through a specially-created temple ceremony.
+She was posthumously endowed by proxy in the Salt Lake Temple in 1979.

 Early life in Connecticut

-Jane Elizabeth Manning was born in Wilton, Connecticut, to Isaac Manning and Eliza Phyllis Mead.
+Jane Elizabeth Manning James was born in Wilton, Connecticut, to Isaac Manning and Eliza Phyllis Mead.
 Although late in Jane's life her brother Isaac stated that she had been born in 1813, there are source discrepancies that place her birthday anywhere from September 22, 1812, to the year 1820 or 1822 (the latter being asserted on her gravestone).
-The Mannings were a free family living in rural Connecticut, and according to her brother Isaac, Jane and he had six siblings: Israel, Peter, Sarah, Angeline, and two more sisters.
-At the age of six, Jane was sent to New Canaan, Connecticut, to live with Joseph and Hannah Fitch, a wealthy white family.
-She was raised by the Fitches' daughter and lived with them for the next twenty years.
+The Mannings were a free family living in rural Connecticut, and Jane had at least five siblings including Isaac, Lewis, Peter, Sarah, and Angeline.
+At the age of six, Jane was sent to New Canaan to live with Joseph and Hannah Fitch, a wealthy white family.
+She was raised by the Fitches' daughter and lived with them for the next thirty years.
 Little is known about Jane's life with the Fitches other than she worked as a servant: cooking, cleaning, and ironing, etc. While with the Fitches, Jane was also brought up as a Christian, and she was baptized into the Presbyterian Church at about 14 years old.
-On March 1, 1838, Jane gave birth to a son, Sylvester, whose father is unknown.
+On March 1, 1835, Jane gave birth to a son, Sylvester, whose father is unknown.